-While data from commercial sources such as booking platforms, telecoms and transactions is informative, to buy this data often incurs a large cost and has restrictions which would prevent it from being shared on the Observatory.
+While data from commercial sources such as booking platforms, telecoms and transactions is informative, to buy this data often incurs a large cost and has restrictions which would prevent it from being shared openly on the Observatory.
 However, we will continue to explore the possibility of gaining access to data from commercial sources.
-There is more information on "Next Steps for the Observatory" available in this section.

 In keeping with our objective to support the national tourism strategy Scotland Outlook 2030 and the Government’s National Strategy for Economic Transformation, the Responsible Tourism section will be developed to include data relating to responsible and sustainable tourism, such as the environmental, economic and social impacts of tourism.